platform-experience/advanced-branding-editor/README.md

 Advanced Branding Editor
 ==================
 Advanced Branding Editor allows you to define branding options for custom portals, and configure them using a user friendly interface.
-The regular branding editor only allows configuration of the out-of-box Service Portal, and not custom ones or other product Service Portal's such as HR or CSM.
-This is due to the SASS variables you can configure being hard-coded to those that are offered in Bootstrap, which are not as flexible as needed in most situations.
+The regular branding editor only allows configuration of the out-of-box Service Portal, and the hard-coded variables defined in there are not particularly relevant to custom portals, or other product Service Portal's such as HR or CSM.

 Screenshots
 -------------------